 Jane Roh, District Attorney’s Office, 215–686–8711, Jane.Roh@phila.gov

 The Philadelphia District Attorney’s Office is the largest prosecutor’s office in Pennsylvania, and one of the largest in the nation.
-It serves the more than 1.5 million citizens of the City and County of Philadelphia, employing 600 lawyers, detectives and support staff.
-The District Attorney’s Office is responsible for prosecution of over 40,000 criminal cases annually.
+It serves the more than 1.5 million citizens of the City and County of Philadelphia, employing 600 lawyers, detectives, and support staff.
+The District Attorney’s Office is responsible for prosecution of approximately 40,000 criminal cases annually.